bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

 # Decrease Gradle memory usage to avoid OOM situations in tight environments
 # (many free Cloud tiers only give you 512M of RAM).
 The following amount
-# should be more than enough to build and export our site.
+# should be enough to build and export our site.
 RUN mkdir ~/.gradle && \
-    echo "org.gradle.jvmargs=-Xmx256m" >> ~/.gradle/gradle.properties
+    echo "org.gradle.jvmargs=-Xmx300m" >> ~/.gradle/gradle.properties

 RUN kobweb export --notty